b-wave/uDSKY/README.md

 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20161217_135148.jpg)
 Running the LED Test program 1

-The circuit boards are mostly attached to a rear plate.
-The Teensey is mounted on female pins on the main display board.
+The circuit boards are mostly attached to a 1/8" plexiglas rear plate.
+The Teensey is mounted on female pin headers on the main display board.
 The Teensy actully slips thru a recetangular hole in the rear mounting plate.
 The displays are multiplexed with the DP segments from the first two controllong the LED INDICATORS.
-The SEG G and one DP are used in the first display for each of teh three registors to provide the segments for the SIGN digit.
+The SEG G and one DP are used in the first display for each of the three registors to provide the segments for the SIGN digit.
 Since there is no known compatable SIGN LED Display - i put an array of SMT LEDs on the circuit board to represent this digit.
 It worked OK, but later i relized that if the displays were behind a cardstock